Everything you need to know about taking up golf from the editors of Golf Digest

 You really can’t think about anything substantial in the downswing.
 It’s too quick.
 All you can do is get it started correctly and then let whatever happens happen.

 So the final thing to think about is letting your hip rotation begin the action.
 You can see that my left hip has moved away from the ball and my right hip has moved toward it.
 Some people focus on one side of the hip rotation versus the other.
 Whatever works for you.
 The only thing I would add is that I bump my left hip just a hair toward the target before the rotation.
-This clears more room for the club to swing down from the inside.
+This clears more room for the club to swing down from the inside, and if you want to practice inside as well, you can go online to find the best mats for this purpose exactly.

 5.)
 THE STRIKEEXTEND THE RIGHT ARM